In this article

 4. Cards are commonly accepted

 Petty cash funds are a holdover from a time when cash was preferable to card transactions.
 Today, most major retailers accept—and even prefer—cards.
-And with the advent of online shopping, it’s often more cost-efficient to buy items like office supplies, birthday cards, and coffee from online retailers.
-You can only make these small purchases with cards, making petty cash funds obsolete.
+And with the advent of online shopping, buying items like office supplies, birthday cards, and coffee from online retailers is often more cost-efficient, making petty cash funds obsolete.

 5. There are better alternatives

-Credit cards, debit cards, and online transactions all automatically register in a neat summary.
+Corporate credit cards, debit cards, virtual cards, and other electronic payment options all automatically register in a neat summary.
 This avoids the major pitfalls of petty cash funds and gives you more visibility into company spend.

 Instead of having petty cash on hand, your team can use Ramp’s corporate cards to cover everything from recurring bills to the smallest business expenses.

-With real-time spend updates and built-in spending limits by category, you can access all the benefits of a petty cash fund without the risk of human error, fraud, or theft.
-Best of all, you won’t need a cash custodian to review every little transaction.
+With real-time expense reporting and built-in spending limits by category, you can access all the benefits of a petty cash fund without the risk of human error, fraud, or theft.
+Best of all, you won’t need a fund custodian to review every little transaction.

 Try Ramp for free